MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 - **Session controls support for modern browsers**

-    Cloud App Security session controls now includes support for the new Microsoft Edge browser based on Chromium.
+    Defender for Cloud Apps session controls now includes support for the new Microsoft Edge browser based on Chromium.
 While we'll continue supporting the most recent versions of Internet Explorer and the legacy version of Microsoft Edge, the support will be limited and we recommend using the new Microsoft Edge browser.

 - **Double login**

     A double login occurs due to the presumed use of a nonce, a cryptographic token used by apps to prevent replay attacks.
-By default, Cloud App Security assumes an app uses a nonce.
-If you are confident the app does not use a nonce, you can disable this by editing the app in Cloud App Security and the issue will be resolved.
+By default, Defender for Cloud Apps assumes an app uses a nonce.
+If you are confident the app does not use a nonce, you can disable this by editing the app in Defender for Cloud Apps and the issue will be resolved.
 For steps to disable nonce, see [Slow login](#slow-login).

     If the app uses a nonce and this feature cannot be disabled, the second login may be transparent to users, or they may be prompted to log in again.